Metronidazole for bacterial infections

 What if I give too much?

-Metronidazole is normally a safe drug.
-It is unlikely to cause any problems if you give an extra dose by mistake.
-If you are worried that you may have given your child too much metronidazole, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
+You are unlikely to cause harm if you give an extra dose of Metronidazole by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).